Home » Main Dish » Hibachi Chicken & Vegetables

 preparing hibachi chicken on a blackstone griddle and adding soy sauce from a squirt bottle.

-Preheat the griddle to medium high heat and warm the vegetable oil and sesame oil.
+PREHEAT THE GRIDDLE.
+Preheat the griddle to medium-high heat and warm the vegetable oil and sesame oil.
 Add the minced garlic and grated ginger and cook until fragrant, being careful not to burn the garlic.

 Add the mushrooms and zucchini last, along with a pat of butter and soy sauce.
 Cook and stir all this together until the vegetables are just tender — you don’t want the zucchini getting mushy!

-Use two long-handled spatulas to scoop up and transfer the chicken and vegetables to a large platter.
+SERVE.
+Use two long-handled spatulas to scoop up the chicken and vegetables and transfer them to a large platter.
 Gather everyone around the table and dig in!
-Oh, and don’t forget the yum yum sauce for dipping!

 I don’t have a gas griddle, can I still make hibachi at home?